johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-29-preload-fonts-with-docusaurus/index.md

 ## Using the `headTags` API

 If you're using [Docusaurus 2.2 or greater](https://docusaurus.io/blog/releases/2.2#config-headtags) you can use the new [`headTags` API](https://docusaurus.io/docs/api/docusaurus-config#headTags) and bypass using an extra dependency entirely.

-Usage looks like this:
+To make this work, we need to ensure that our fonts live in the `static` directory which is reliably addressable - not hashed by webpack.
+We can then use the `headTags` API to add the `link` elements to the `head` of the HTML:

 ```js
 module.exports = {